antonio-fernandez-campagna/Autonomous_Stretcher/README.md

 <img src="https://github.com/ninofdz/Autonomous_Stretcher/blob/main/images/hospital_2d.png" width="600">

-due to the map it was not created perfect and the route planner was going through walls or trying to find routes outside the hospital, we have applied knowledge of ***morphological transformations*** learned in computer vision to create the following map in [_MATLAB_](https://matlab.mathworks.com/):
+due to the deficiencies of the map planning was not perfect and the route planner did not respect walls or searched a way outside the premises, we then applied knowledge of ***morphological transformations*** learned in computer vision to create the following map in [_MATLAB_](https://matlab.mathworks.com/):

 <img src="https://github.com/ninofdz/Autonomous_Stretcher/blob/main/images/hospital_2d_refined.png" width="600">

 ### A* algorithm

-The **A*** algorithm included in the ROS package is used as a **global path planner**, It consists of finding routes plans starts from a map coordinate, which it interprets as a vertex of a graph, and begins to explore adjacent nodes until the destination node (map destination coordinate) is reached.
+The **A*** algorithm included in the ROS package is used as a **global path planner**, It develops route plans starting from map coordinates, which it interprets as a vertex of a graph, and begins to explore adjacent nodes until the destination node (map destination coordinate) is reached.
 This algorithm generally finds very low-cost routes in a very short time.

 Example from [AtsushiSakai](https://github.com/AtsushiSakai/PythonRobotics#a-algorithm) of how it works: